bassradio/game-of-gits/a-sad-tail.md

 that family is entirely well adjusted.)

 Joffrey thought it would be a good idea to get a job, so that he could become independent.

+Joffrey really cleaned up his life.
+He now works with disadvantaged youth in Boston, Mass and has a beautiful wife and three kids.